OmkarShinde1996/invoice-genie-2.0/README.md

 `03-10-2022` Created an API to send invoice data to show on MyInvoices page and added MyInvoices page.

 `04-10-2022` Now redirecting the user to Home Page if user logout on MyInvoices page.

+`05-10-2022` Added getInvoiceDetails and deleteInvoice APIs and connected it to MyInvoices page from where user can veiw and delete invoice from database.